Maryland Juvenile Detention Center Sex Abuse Lawsuits

 Baltimore City Juvenile Justice Center Sex Abuse Lawsuits

 Baltimore City Juvenile Justice Center (BCJJC) is a relatively new juvenile detention facility in Maryland.
 BCJJC was opened in 2003 and is located on Gay Street in Baltimore City.
 BCJJC is operated by DJS and it primarily houses juvenile offenders from Baltimore who have been charged or convicted with violent crimes.
-BCJJC does not have a long and well-documented history of abuse and mistreatment similar to other facilities, but it certainly has its fair share of issues.
+BCJJC does not have a long and well-documented history of abuse and mistreatment similar to other facilities, but this juvenile hall certainly has its fair share of issues.

 The enactment of the CVA has led to a growing wave of sexual abuse civil lawsuits being brought by former juvenile offenders who were victimized at DJS facilities in Maryland.
+Learn more about the new Maryland statute of limitations law for sex abuse cases.

 What Qualifies as “Sexual Abuse or Assault”?